WhiskyTangoFawks/LunarFalloutPlus/README.md

-# Life In The Ruins: A Lunar Fallout Plus Modlist
+# Life In The Ruins: A Selection of Lunar Fallout Plus Modlists

-A massively overhauled and rebalanced Fallout 4 survival experience.
-Designed to rebalance survival mode so that the challenge comes from scarcity of resources and not massively unbalanced combat, while staying true to the vanilla asthetic.
+A massively overhauled and finely tuned Fallout 4 experience.
+Designed to rebalance the game so that the challenge comes primarily from scarcity of resources, while staying true to the vanilla asthetic.
+With options for a more vanilla+ style playthrough, as well as an even more challenging survival experience.

 Notice to Streamers: If you want to stream the list, join the discord and give me a heads up.
 I'll add you to the stream notificions for the server.
 I've also included a copyright free version of the music merge patch in the customisation section.